 In early March, two reddish objects will line up with Mars: the stars Aldebaran, which forms the angry eye of Taurus the bull, and Betelgeuse, the shoulder of Orion.

 This Friday morning, look for the bright star Antares about 8 degrees below the waning gibbous Moon.
 In addition, Mercury and Jupiter and Mercury will appear at their closest to each other as morning twilight begins.

-On Tuesday, March 9, the waning crescent Moon and the planets Saturn, Jupiter, and Mercury will appear near the horizon as morning twilight begins.
+On Tuesday, March 9, NASA skywatching tips for March 2021 the waning crescent Moon and the planets Saturn, Jupiter, and Mercury will appear near the horizon as morning twilight begins.

 The first day of Daylight Savings Time falls on Sunday, March 14, 2021.
 Also beginning on this day, a “Wet Moon” or a “Cheshire Moon” will be visible for a few nights.
 This is when the thin, waxing crescent Moon appears to look like a smile in the evening sky.